 Latest news on Work Experience and work preparation opportunities

 Gert suit sessions with students in Colchester and Braintree – Replicating symptoms of conditions that often come with old age, and a Dementia Awareness workshop.
 Three students were clearly impressed by our guest speaker and they all said they wanted to work with older people with dementia as a result of hearing him speak and having the session as a whole.

 PARC Christmas Grotto, Level 1 and 2 Art and Design and Level 2 Photography students from Braintree are making items for the PARC Christmas Grotto.

 First Site – Student engagement in apprenticeships.
 STEM school students had the opportunity of making cardboard houses with CI staff.
 They had to look at a CAD design of a house in 3D, to see all aspects of the house and replicate it in cardboard, in groups.
 Fun was had by all.
 Thank you to Tristan Edwards for creating such an energising experience.

 University Preparation Day

 This was another successful event in its fifth year run by the Health and Social Care Team with Early Years, preparing students for their University interviews.
-This year we were joined by staff and students from the whole Faculty.
+This year we were joined by staff and students from the whole Curriculum Area.